Styling XML with CSS

-You can enrich XML documents with CSS.
-To call an external CSS file:
+You can make XML documents easier to read by styling them with CSS.
+To link an external CSS file, use the following instruction:

 <?xml version="1.0" encoding="UTF-8"?>